abscrxctive/meteovrn.ru/README.md

 # meteovrn.ru
-There will be code snippets here of web site meteovrn.ru
+There will be code snippets here of my web site meteovrn.ru